mindscan-de/OrangeMoon-Backend/README.md

 skill but, I don't want to switch back and forth between the IME and the "normal" layout.
 But it should be able to work all ways for doing queries (romaji, kana, kana+ime->kanji).

-This grouping thing i often encountered in learning apps e.g. with content from the NHK website.
+This grouping thing, i often encountered in learning apps e.g. with content from the NHK website.

 And the last use case is to remember translations (and record and provide references) and turn them into a quiz, so I can reuse the made effort to hone my japanese language skills.
 E.g. for